What better way to explore Bolivia’s remote Madidi National Park in the Amazon jungle, than trekking with indigenous locals?

 Leaving Rurrenabaque’s shore in the distance, the jungle’s symphony replaces intrusive noises from vehicles, whilst civilisation fades away.

 Gliding deeper into the Beni river, we are drawn into the impenetrable jungle gracing both banks, as peace surrounds us…

 The feeling of hundreds of eyes watching you, is very real.
-And suddenly out of nowhere, swings an inquisitive Capuchin monkey.
+And suddenly out of nowhere, swings an inquisitive Squirrel monkey.
 Then another, and before long, what seems like hundreds of gorgeous little furry monkeys come down the trees, and check us out.

 Slowly we approach, motor off, pushed towards the bank with only a long pole.